Panama’s Special Bocas del Toro- another world

 Bocas del Toro offers a rich culinary scene that blends traditional Panamanian flavours with international influences.
 Seafood is a staple, with fresh catches like snapper, lobster, and shrimp featuring prominently on menus.
 Check out authentic Panamanian dishes like patacones (fried plantains) and sancocho (a traditional chicken soup).

-Regarding drinks, the islands are famous for their tropical cocktails.
-For rum drinkers (I am not one), be sure to try a Coco Loco, a refreshing blend of rum, coconut water, and lime, served in a coconut shell.
+The islands are famous for their tropical cocktails.
+For rum drinkers (I am not one), try a Coco Loco, a refreshing blend of rum, coconut water, and lime served in a coconut shell.
 Many beachside bars offer Happy Hour specials, making enjoying a drink while watching the sunset easy.

 Coffee